BloomTechBackend/bd-team-project-team-froscii/project_documents/design_document.md

 *Which parts of the problem defined in Sections 1 and 3 will you solve with this design?*

+* Continuous-lined, straight-edged characters to be converted
+* Collection create button
+* Collections page with alphabetized list
+* Home page (which is just another collection)
+* ASCII Art Converter page with "convert" and "post" buttons
+* Collection page has "next", "previous", and "save" buttons
+* ASCII Art, not image, is saved to database.
+* Drawing posts have the drawing name and date posted.
+* All Drawings are saved to the home collection.
+* Width and height of ASCII art determined by user.

 ### 4.2.
 Out of Scope

 *Based on your problem description in Sections 1 and 3, are there any aspects